nose-devs/nose/doc/usage.rst

    with-doctest=1

-There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want want your global nose config file to be used by tox).
+There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global nose config file to be used by tox).
 In order to ignore those configuration files simply set an environment variable ``NOSE_IGNORE_CONFIG_FILES``.

 There are several other ways to use the nose test runner besides the `nosetests` script.
 You may use nose in a test script::